microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/aks/aks_postgresql_hyperscale_arm_template_ado/_index.md

 ## Deploy Azure PostgreSQL Hyperscale on AKS using Azure DevOps Release Pipeline

-The following README will guide you on how to use [Azure DevOps (ADO) Release pipelines](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/?view=azure-devops) to deploy a "Ready to Go" environment so you can start using Azure Arc enabled data services with Azure PostgreSQL Hyperscale (Citus) on [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes) cluster using [Azure ARM Template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview).
+The following README will guide you on how to use [Azure DevOps (ADO) Release pipelines](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/?view=azure-devops) to deploy a "Ready to Go" environment so you can start using Azure Arc-enabled data services with Azure PostgreSQL Hyperscale (Citus) on [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes) cluster using [Azure ARM Template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview).

 By the end of this guide, you will have an Azure DevOps Release pipeline to deploy AKS cluster with an Azure Arc Data Controller ([in "Directly Connected" mode](https://docs.microsoft.com/en-us/azure/azure-arc/data/connectivity), Azure PostgreSQL Hyperscale with a sample database and a Microsoft Windows Server 2019 (Datacenter) Azure VM, installed & pre-configured with all the required tools needed to work with Azure Arc Data Services.